 Patients who snore can be an annoyance to themselves, as well as those trying to sleep nearby.
 However, many people don’t realize that snoring can be a sign of a more serious problem called Sleep Apnea.
 In this condition, a person actually stops breathing during sleep, which greatly reduces the amount of oxygen they get.
 The body wakes them up many times during the night and thus results in them not getting enough rest, hence the daytime sleepiness/tiredness.
 It also predisposes them to other medical problems.

 Dentists Treat Sleep Apnea, Too

 Did you know that many dentists are trained to help treat and manage your snoring and sleep apnea?
 Dental sleep medicine is an area of dental practice that focuses on the use of oral appliance therapy to treat sleep-disordered breathing, including snoring and obstructive sleep apnea (OSA).
 Dentists work together with sleep physicians to identify the best treatment for each patient.

-If you have trouble tolerating continuous positive airway pressure (CPAP) therapy or prefer an alternate treatment for sleep apnea, talk to an AADSM dentist today.
+If you have trouble tolerating continuous positive airway pressure (CPAP) therapy or prefer an alternate treatment for sleep apnea, talk to our dentists about possible treatment options.
 Oral appliance therapy can help you and your bed partner get a good night’s sleep, and it will improve your health and quality of life.

 Your Health and Quality of Life

 The quality of your sleep has a dramatic impact on your health, well-being and overall quality of life.
 Snoring and obstructive sleep apnea disrupt your sleep and increase your risk of severe health problems.
 Remember that snoring is a warning sign that should never be ignored.
 Across the country, many dentists are prepared to provide oral appliance therapy to treat snoring and obstructive sleep apnea.
 Talk to your doctor and dentist about your treatment options.